ryenus/hsqldb/doc-src/readme-docauthors.txt

+$Id$

 HOW TO CREATE AND WORK WITH DOCBOOK DOCUMENTS FOR HSQLDB

+!
+IMPORTANT  !
+These instructions are obsolete.
+                 I'll update them ASAP.

 At some point, this document itself should be converted to DocBook format.